 9VAC25-193-70.
 General permit.

-Any owner whose registration statement is accepted by the board will receive the following permit and shall comply with the requirements contained therein and be subject to all requirements of 9VAC25-31-170 of the VPDES Permit Regulation.
+Any owner whose registration statement is accepted by the board will receive coverage under the following general permit and shall comply with the requirements in the general permit and be subject to all requirements of 9VAC25-31-170 of the VPDES Permit Regulation.

 General Permit No: VAG11

 Expiration Date: December 31, 2023

 GENERAL PERMIT FOR CONCRETE PRODUCTS FACILITIES AUTHORIZATION TO DISCHARGE UNDER THE VIRGINIA POLLUTANT DISCHARGE ELIMINATION SYSTEM AND THE VIRGINIA STATE WATER CONTROL LAW